mmomtchev/nobind/README.md

   .def(&Hello::name, "name");
 ```

-`nobind` will automatically determine if the object is a static or an instance one.
+`nobind17` will automatically determine if the object is a static or an instance one.

 ### Creating wrappers and using STLs

-Using STLs usually requires creating a wrapper function unless the original C++ function has been designed from the ground up to work with `nobind`:
+Using STLs usually requires creating a wrapper function unless the original C++ function has been designed from the ground up to work with `nobind17`:

 ```cpp
 // A function that receives a JS array of Hello objects